 It’s never easy choosing the highlights, but here are some of the best things to do in and around Quito, so get out of the hostel and enjoy…

 2. Explore the Historic Old Town – the first UNESCO world heritage listed city in the world.
-The best way is with the free walking tour, run by Carpedm, the travel agency downstairs.
-Monday to Friday, book at reception.
-Weekends, just ask and we’ll point you in the right direction.
+The best way is with the free walking tour, run by our travel agency downstairs.
+Book at reception.

 6. Visit Carolina Park.
 A little bit further north you will find lots of green space.
-Activities include playing pick up games with locals, renting bikes or paddle boats, buying an ice cream and relaxing in the sun, or visiting the Botanical Garden with hot houses – over 1,200 species of orchids.
-Not just for horticulturists – if you have even the slightest appreciation of beautiful orchids, bonsais, carnivorous plants and more, then you’ll love this place.
+Activities include playing pick-up games with locals, renting bikes or paddle boats, buying ice cream and relaxing in the sun, or visiting the Botanical Garden with hot houses – over 1,200 species of orchids.
+Not just for horticulturists – if you have even the slightest appreciation of beautiful orchids, bonsais, carnivorous plants, and more, then you’ll love this place.
 Surrounding the park you will find lots of great shopping malls, bowling alleys, movie theaters, and restaurants.

-10. Take 1 or several spanish classes, come on you can´t leave Ecuador without improving you spanish, take a class and learn the slang
+10. Take 1 or several Spanish classes, come on you can´t leave Ecuador without improving your Spanish, take a class and learn the slang